Thaina/play-games-plugin-for-unity/README.md

 ## Fork for fix auto-initialize and auto-authorize on startup

-Now initialization takes place only before the first authorization..
+Now initialization takes place only before the first authorization.

 Issue: https://github.com/playgameservices/play-games-plugin-for-unity/issues/3225

 ```json